loltarudesh/adn-warp/README.md

 We welcome gratefully any comment, reaction, question, suggestion or contribution to this project!

-WARNING: this project is in a quite early stage.
-It has been very crudely tested, and should therefore be considered bugged, and used with caution.

 ## Test the program

+DISCLAIMER: this is an Alpha release!
+Expect it to be bugged, and not fully functionnal.

+At this stage, only GNU/Linux system are supported.
+It has been sucessfully compiled and tested with:
+* Archlinux
+* Nixos

+Please let us know of any unsuccessful built or bug encountered, and any interesting test results you might have.

 ### Installation